 The solution - A cleaner burning diesel alternative fuel

-After consultation with both farms and Certas Energy, Fram Farmers introduced FS Watts & Sons and Home Farm Nacton to Shell GTL Fuel.
-This cleaner-burning, FAME-free diesel alternative is exclusively supplied by Certas Energy in the UK and is able to tackle FAME-related issues at the source.
+After consultation with both farms and Certas Energy, Fram Farmers introduced FS Watts & Sons and Home Farm Nacton to GTL Fuel.
+This cleaner-burning, FAME-free diesel alternative is supplied by Certas Energy and is able to tackle FAME-related issues at the source.

 Since making the change to GTL fuel we’ve had no machinery downtime like we had last year.
 Certas Energy and Fram Farmers have solved what was a major issue and deliver the fuel we need, when we need it.